Steinberg Institute

 Dear friends,

-Founded in 2015 by current Sacramento Mayor Darrell Steinberg and supported by a nationally recognized Board of Directors, the Steinberg Institute has had an outsized impact in improving California’s approach to mental health and substance use disorders care, through educating decision-makers and advancing sound policies that make a real impact.
+Founded in 2015 by Sacramento Mayor Darrell Steinberg and supported by a distinguished Board of Directors, the Steinberg Institute has become a leading force in transforming California’s mental health and substance use care systems.
+Through educating policymakers and advocating for impactful policies, we've made meaningful strides in improving access to care for those who need it most.

 Tai Batov